Subjekt

 Subjekt is a Norwegian website.
 It describes itself as a cultural newspaper, but this description has been challenged by critics, and it has also been described as a blog.
 It was established in 2013 by Danby Choi.
-The website is considered part of the Norwegian alternative media landscape, along with other far-right outlets such as Resett.no and Document.no, to which it is often compared.
+The website is considered part of the Norwegian alternative media landscape, along with other right-wing outlets such as Resett.no and Document.no, to which it is often compared.
 The website is known for its outspoken support for Donald Trump and his Make America Great Again movement, and claimed Trump was the only good option in American politics in 2024.
 Several Norwegian commentators have described the website as promoting fascist ideas and MAGA ideology, and challenged its self-description as journalists.